top of page

 Tofu Parmesan

 This meal is super easy and was on the dinner table in under 20 minutes.
 I used extra firm tofu so it didn’t take much to squeeze out the excess water (placed between paper towel and then under a stack of dinner plates for 10 minutes) and sliced it into 4 portions.
-Next time I think I will try and squeeze it into 5-6 slices because the thinner slices will probably get crispier and we all agreed the crispy edges were the tastiest.
-A light dusting of corn starch, Italian herbs, salt and pepper and then pan fry for 5 minutes per side.
+A light dusting of corn starch, bread crumbs, Italian herbs, salt and peppe and then pan fry for 5 minutes per side.
 Another 5 minutes under the broiler.
 So simple!

 What you need: